Make a map with all your own data

 A layer named New Group Layer appears in the Contents pane.

-Four layers appear in the Contents pane: Paris Streets, Parks, Water, and ParisMultimodal_ND.
+The following layers appear: Paris Streets, Parks, Water, and ParisMultimodal_ND.
 The Paris Streets layer is your road data.
 The Parks and Water layers contain local parks and water bodies, respectively.
 This data will be helpful to the inspectors if they want to reorient themselves in relation to a well-known park or water body.
 The ParisMultimodal_ND layer is your complete transportation network dataset, with your road data as well as the logic involved in generating routes.
 All the basemap data is contained in a single geodatabase—this is required when making basemaps for Navigator.

 Layers are listed by their data sources, and you see that all the layers come from the same geodatabase.